People counting – or foot traffic – is one of the simplest and most effective techniques that small businesses can use to drum up sales.

 In its simplest terms, “foot traffic” refers to the number of pedestrians who walk into and around a business or establishment.
 Also known as “door traffic,” this is the data used by people counters, and it can be crucial for big corporations and small businesses alike.

 While foot traffic data can be utilized by a vast number of businesses – from urban planning specialists to non-profit organizations and even libraries – it is especially useful for retailers who want to understand how many people visit their stores and when.

 There are several ways to measure foot traffic (which we’ll explore more below), and it may take some trial and error to discover the best solution for your business.
 Still, it’s important to start collecting this information as soon as possible so you can turn potential shoppers into regular customers – and maximize profits in the meantime.

 Why is tracking foot traffic important for small businesses?

-Unlike chain stores with dozens or sometimes even hundreds of locations, small and medium-sized businesses (SMBs) generally operate one or several stores.
+Unlike chain stores with dozens or sometimes even hundreds of locations, small and medium-sized independent businesses (SMBs) generally operate one or several stores.